cenk1cenk2/docker-softether-vpnsrv/README.md

 ### Resource-Efficient

-Build on top of Alpine linux as base, ~30MB image size, ~15-20MB RAM Usage while standby.
+Build on top of Alpine Linux as a base, ~30MB image size, ~15-20MB RAM Usage while standby.

 ### Up-to-Date

 This repository is always up to date tracking the [default](https://github.com/SoftEtherVPN/SoftEtherVPN) repository of SoftEther VPN on GitHub.
-It checks the main repository monthly, since there is not frequent updates anymore, and if a new release has been matched it will trigger the build process.
+It checks the main repository monthly since there are no frequent updates anymore, and if a new release has been matched it will trigger the build process.

 It always builds the application from the source, and while doing that the dependencies will also be updated.

 ### Version Tracking

 The Docker images are given matching versions to the original repository.
-If a update has been made on this repository itself, it will append a suffix to the original version.
+If an update has been made on this repository itself, it will append a suffix to the original version.

+Please use the `edge` version since tags are few and in-between the build from master goes to the `edge` version.

 ### Always Alive

 [s6-overlay](https://github.com/just-containers/s6-overlay) is implemented to check whether everything is working as expected and do a sanity check with pinging the main VPN server periodically.

-A environment variable, namely `SLEEPTIME` can be set in seconds to determine the period of this check.
+An environment variable, namely `SLEEPTIME` can be set in seconds to determine the period of this check.

-If the periodic check fails, it will go in to graceful shutdown mode and clear any resadiue like tap devices, virtual network adapters and such, so it can restart from scratch.
+If the periodic check fails, it will go into graceful shutdown mode and clear any residue like tap devices, virtual network adapters, and such, so it can restart from scratch.

 ### Graceful Shutdown

-At shutdown or crashes, the container cleans up all the created veth interfaces, tap devices and undoes all the system changes.
+At shutdown or crashes, the container cleans up all the created VETH interfaces, tap devices, and undoes all the system changes.

 ## Environment Variables